Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 	* Moves ships into a System containing enemy ships (only the Systems in which the ships end their movement is relevant, not the Systems they moved through).
 	Or
-	* Either lands troops on or assigns units to bombard an enemy planet.
+	* Either lands ground units on or assigns units to bombard an enemy planet.

 	She is said to have performed a **Hostile Act** against the player controlling the enemy ships or planet.
 * [Hostile Action](#user-content-HostileAction_def) <a name="HostileAction_def"></a>